usherlabs/kwil-ls-oracle/README.md

 ### [paginated_poll_listener](./internal/paginated_poll_listener)

 Abstraction over a paginated poll listener.
-It makes it easier to separate how we fetch data, or paginate to get new data, from how we process it.
+It makes it easier to separate how we fetch data or paginate to get new data from how we process it.
-It says in which order we fetch, or how to store last keys, when we get resolution for data, etc.
+It says in which order we fetch, how to store the last keys, when we get data resolution, etc.

 ### [logstore_listener](internal/extensions/listeners/logstore_listener)

 Implements a way to periodically fetch data from the Log Store.
-Uses the paginated_poll_listener abstraction.
-It says how keying works and how to fetch data.
+It uses the paginated_poll_listener abstraction.
+It explains how keying works and how to fetch data.
 Keys are pagination keys.
-For example, we could use as key: timestamps, block heights, etc.
+For example, we could use timestamps, block heights, etc., as keys.

 See https://docs.kwil.com/docs/extensions/event-listeners for more information on kwil listeners.

 ### [ingest_resolution](internal/extensions/resolutions/ingest_resolution)

 Implements the consensus mechanisms.
 It is used by `pagination_poll_listener` to resolve data.
-For example, it says how to serialize data, and what to do when consensus is reached.
+For example, it says how to serialize data and what to do when consensus is reached.

 See https://docs.kwil.com/docs/extensions/resolutions for more information on kwil resolutions.